Kavithma-Thushal/rightmo-technical-test/README.md

 # How to Run This

 1. Start XAMPP
-2. Place the project files in the `htdocs` folder
+2. Run Apache and MySQL (Or Local MySQL)
-3. Run Apache and MySQL
+3. Place the project folder in the `htdocs` folder
-4. Open your browser and navigate to `http://localhost/rightmo-technical-test2`
+4. The project folder name is `rightmo-technical-test`

-5. Ensure `student_marks.csv` is in the project directory
+### Read CSV

-6. Access the analysis pages through the browser
+* Open your browser and navigate to `http://localhost/rightmo-technical-test/read_csv/read_csv.php`